sljy1995/StephTheAlpha/_drafts/2025-12-xx-monetising-vrp-for-aapl-pt-2.md

 ## Examining the Tail Risks

-We first visualise the spread of the PnL to understand the extent of tail risk associated with this strategy.
+We first examine the empirical distribution of the PnL to assess the magnitude and asymmetry of the tail risk associated with this strategy.

 <figure>
     <p align="center">